CSPHeuristix/CSPHeuristix/README.md

-# HeuriSolve
+# CSPHeuristix
-HeuriSolve: A library of learned heuristics
+CSPHeuristix: A library of learned heuristics